April 13, 2026

 • US SDR doing cold email: $80k/year

-Signal-based selling requires you to actually understand what creates buying urgency in your market.
-You have to think.
+Cold email is mechanical—build list, send email, check metrics, repeat.
+Signal-based selling requires you to understand what actually creates buying urgency in your market.
+It requires thinking.
+Most teams prefer mechanical.

 • What was the trigger that made them buy?

-• That trigger is probably your signal.
+That trigger is almost certainly your signal.
+Build your monitoring system around it.

 Published on April 13, 2026